-Based on the reviews and discussions referred to above, the Audit Committee recommended to the Board of Directors, and the Board of Directors has approved, that the audited financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2006, for filing with the Securities and Exchange Commission.
+Based on the reviews and discussions referred to above, the Audit Committee recommended to the Board of Directors, and the Board of Directors has approved, that the audited financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2007 for filing with the Securities and Exchange Commission.

-Members of the Audit Committee
+Respectfully submitted by the members of the Audit Committee,

-Ronald L. Tillett, Chairman Patrick J. McCann Hullihen W. Moore R. Hunter Morin
+Ronald L. Tillett, Chairman Daniel I. Hansen Patrick J. McCann Hullihen W. Moore